hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/responsiveness-and-offline-access.markdown

 });
 {% endhighlight %}

-The `fetch` event contains an HTTP request.
+The `fetch` event contains an HTTPS request.
 You can either use it to retrieve something from cache or pass it to the network.
 There are several ways to do that, covered in
 [Jake Archibald's Offline Cookbook](https://jakearchibald.com/2014/offline-cookbook/).
 The example below intercepts every request from a client and tries to retrieve it from the cache.
 If retrieval fails, it passes the request to the network using the `fetch()` method.
-Finally, it returns an HTTP response with a call to `event.respondWith()`.
+Finally, it returns an HTTPS response with a call to `event.respondWith()`.
+From the controlled page's point of view the returned HTTPS response is indistinguishable from one returned by the server.

 {% highlight javascript %}
 self.addEventListener('fetch', function(fetchEvent) {